 Another best practice is to avoid following donation links from a social media post.
 Many scammers create links to spoof the real website.

-Even if you’re asked to donate in person by a professional fundraiser, you should contact the charity to be sure the person is an authorized fundraiser.
-If the person is reluctant to provide the information or pressures you to donate immediately, they could be a savvy scammer pretending to be a part of the charity.
+Even if you’re asked to donate in person by a professional fundraiser, verify they are an authorized representative by reaching out to the organization via the contact information provided on their website.
+If the person is reluctant to provide the information or pressures you to donate immediately, they could be a scammer.

-If writing a check, never make checks payable to an individual.
+If writing a check, never make checks payable to an individual fundraiser.
 Make sure to use the organization’s name.
-If using a credit card, it’s wise to check your account statements to make sure you’re not being charged for a recurring donation unless you agreed to sign up for monthly or annual contributions.
+Check your credit card statements to make sure you’re not being charged for a recurring donation

 Other Holiday Scams